pemcg/manageiq-automation-howto-guide/chapter17a/integrating_with_satellite_6.md

 $evm.log(:info, "Finished ansible-playbook, results: #{ansible_results}")
 tempfile.unlink
 ```
-The full script is available The full script is available [here](https://github.com/pemcg/cloudforms-automation-howto-guide/blob/master/chapter17a/scripts/activate_satellite.rb).
+The full script is available [here](https://github.com/pemcg/cloudforms-automation-howto-guide/blob/master/chapter17a/scripts/activate_satellite.rb).

-### Provisioning a New VM
+### Testing the Integration - Provisioning a New VM

 We have no hosts with _test_ in their name in our Satellite: